isaacharrisholt/quiffen/README.rst

 License
 -------

-The project is licensed under the MIL license.
+The project is licensed under the MIT license.